lethalbit/Nox/src/dissectors/wireshark/BUILDING_ON_WINDOWS.md

 To build the Nox Wireshark dissectors, copy the contents of the `src/dissectors/wireshark/n5305a` directory into a directory of the same name in `plugins/epan` directory in the Wireshark source tree.

-Also copy the contents of the `subprojects/substrate/substrate` into the `plugins/epan/n5305a` directory.

 After that is done, in the root of the Wireshark source directory, change the name of `CMakeListsCustom.txt.example` to `CMakeListsCustom.txt` and add the path to the `n5305a` dissector to the `CUSTOM_PLUGIN_SRC_DIR` set statement, it should look like the following:

 ```cmake